femtomc/Jaynes.jl/docs/franklin/architecture.md

 so we see that the tracer is only allowed to look at certain calls, and uses a few fixes for some common issues.
 This drastically improves the performance over a "heavyweight" tracer which looks at everything.
 For the use case of probabilistic programming [implemented in this style](http://proceedings.mlr.press/v15/wingate11a/wingate11a.pdf), it's perfectly acceptable.

-There are a number of inheritors for `ExecutionContext`
+There are a number of inheritors for `ExecutionContext` - each generative function interface method gets a context (note: `assess` goes to `score`)

 ```
 GenerateContext